 Acquired: Signed as a free agent on Jan.
 19, 2011.
 Re-signed on Dec.
 3, 2013.

-2013: (Edmonton) In nine games (eight starts), Bowman has recorded 44 catches for 697 yards (15.8 yd. avg.) and five touchdowns.
-After missing all but two games in the 2012 season due to a knee injury, Bowman was activated off the 9-game injured list in Week 11 against the Calgary Stampeders.
-In his season debut, Bowman caught five passes for 48 yards.
-Bowman scored his first touchdown of the season in Week 12 against the Winnipeg Blue Bombers on a 16-yard TD pass from Mike Reilly.
-Bowman led the Eskimos with seven catches for 88 yards in the Week 12 victory over the Blue Bombers.
-Bowman recorded a touchdown in back-to-back games in Week 12 and Week 13.
-In Week 15 against Montreal, Bowman had his first 100-yard receiving game with a seven catch, 111 yard performance.
-In Week 18 against the BC Lions, Bowman caught six passes for 199 yards and two touchdowns.
+2013: After sustaining a knee injury in 2012, Bowman was activated off the 9-game injured list in Week 11 against the Calgary Stampeders.
+In nine games (eight starts), he recorded 44 catches for 697 yards (15.8 yd. avg.) and five touchdowns.
+He scored his first touchdown of the season in Week 12 against the Winnipeg Blue Bombers on a 16-yard pass from QB Mike Reilly.
+Bowman recorded touchdowns in back-to-back games in Weeks 12 and 13.
+In Week 15, against Montreal, he had his first 100-yard receiving game of the season with a seven catch, 111-yard performance.
+In Week 18, against the BC Lions, Bowman caught six passes for 199 yards and two touchdowns.
 The 199 yards is the third highest of his career and his second highest as an Eskimo.

-2012: (Edmonton) In two games (two starts), Bowman accumulated nine catches for 145 yards before suffering a season-ending knee injury.
+2012: In two games (two starts), Bowman accumulated nine catches for 145 yards before sustaining a season-ending knee injury.
 He spent the rest of the season on the 9-game injured list.

-2011: (Edmonton) Bowman played 14 games (14 starts), recording 62 receptions for 1,153 yards and four touchdowns.
+2011: Bowman played 14 games (14 starts), recording 62 receptions for 1,153 yards and four touchdowns.
 In the Labour Day Classic he caught a lateral pass from Jason Armstead on a punt return and returned it 44 yards.
 He left the July 23 game against Calgary in the fourth quarter with a rib injury and was placed on the 1-game injured list for four games.
 Bowman finished the season with a CFL-best 18.6 yards per catch, second on the team in receptions and tied for the team lead with Fred Stamps in receiving yards.
-He earned Gibson's Finest Player of the Week in the final week of the season when he hauled in 10 catches for 226 yards and two touchdowns in a 23-20 win over Saskatchewan , which was the best single game performance by a CFL receiver that season.
-The 226 yards on the night put the first-year Eskimo into eighth spot on the club’s all-time list for most receiving yards in a game.
+He earned Gibson's Finest Offensive Player of the Week in the final week of the season when he hauled in 10 catches for 226 yards and two touchdowns in a 23-20 win over Saskatchewan - the best single game performance by a CFL receiver that season.
+The 226 yards on the night put him into eighth spot on the club’s all-time list for most receiving yards in a game.
 Bowman also started the Western Division semifinal recording four catches for 93 yards, including a 56-yard reception that set up an Eskimos touchdown on the following play.
 Bowman started the Western Division final and recorded three catches for 53 yards.
-Bowman was named a CFLPA All-Star in 2011.
+He earned a CFLPA All-Star nod.

 2010: (Winnipeg) Started 12 games for the Winnipeg Blue Bombers, Bowman compiled 50 catches for 691 yards, placing him second on the team in both categories.
 He sat fourth on the team in receiving touchdowns with three.
 He was released from the Bombers on Oct.
 20, 2010.

-Personal: Bowman graduated from Notre Dame High School in Chattanooga, TN where he was ranked by ESPN as the top wide receiver in Tennessee and was named Tennessee Athlete of the Year.
-He excelled in track, winning state titles in the triple-jump, long jump, high jump and 4x100 metre relay.
+Personal: Bowman excelled in track, winning state titles in the triple-jump, long jump, high jump and 4x100 metre relay.
 He also lettered in basketball and was selected to play in the Tennessee vs. Georgia all-star basketball game.
 Bowman was a high school basketball star and did not start playing football until Grade 11.